 What are fake braces?
 Fake braces are trending among teens in some countries where orthodontic treatment is associated with a high-dollar lifestyle.
 And as bizarre as it may sound, for some, getting fake braces is just as cool as getting a funky haircut or a tattoo.

-If you’re a concerned parent or a curious teenager who wants to know more about this trend, stay tuned.
-In this article, we will look into artificial braces and the negative effects of wearing them.
-Moreover, we will also answer the following questions:
+If you’re a concerned parent or a curious teenager who wants to know more about this trend, read on.
+In this article, we will dive deeper into artificial braces and the negative effects of wearing them.
+We will also answer the following questions:

 - Can you get fake braces?